bowenl-math/bowenl-math.github.io/index.md

 * [Symmetric space](notes/personal notes/symmetric_space.pdf).
 Notes I typed about symmetric space, and the main reference is the [textbook](https://books.google.com.hk/books/about/Differential_Geometry_Lie_Groups_and_Sym.html?id=DWGvsa6bcuMC&redir_esc=y) written by Sigurdur Helgason.
 (Last updated 2023/09/12)

 * [Complex geometry I](notes/personal notes/Complex_geometry_I/Complex_geometry_I.pdf) (Draft version).
 Lecture notes about complex differential geometry.
-The initial draft of this note is taken in spring 2022. in thecourse about Hodge theory taught by [Qizheng Yin](http://faculty.bicmr.pku.edu.cn/~qizheng/#), and that’s my first time to learn this beautiful theory.
+The initial draft of this note is taken in spring 2022. in the course about Hodge theory taught by [Qizheng Yin](http://faculty.bicmr.pku.edu.cn/~qizheng/#), and that’s my first time to learn this beautiful theory.
 Later in Spring 2023 I added more useful techniques and advanced topics (such as Schwarz computations, Calabi-Yau theorem and so on) I learnt in the course “advanced topics in complex geometry” given by Xiaokui Yang.
 I also added some other materials from classical books to make this note self-contained.

 * [Partial differential equation](notes/2022Fall/pde.pdf), Notes I typed when I learned about PDE, and it mainly followed the [textbook](https://books.google.com.hk/books/about/Partial_Differential_Equations.html?id=Xnu0o_EJrCQC&redir_esc=y) written by Evans, Fall 2022.